seungrokj/ai_sprint_paris/guide_2_perf_accuracy_measurement/README.md

 ```sh
 ./1_bench.sh accu
 ```
-(In the container), Or, run server & performance and accuracy client sequentially
+(In the container), Or, run server & performance and accuracy benchmarks sequentially
 ```sh
 ./1_bench.sh all
 ```